 Nominees must be full-time graduate faculty at Boise State University who have successfully mentored graduate students at the master’s or doctoral level.
 Winners of the Boise State Graduate College Excellence in Graduate Mentoring Award will not be eligible again for three academic years.
 Graduate faculty who have received honorable mention in previous years are eligible for the award nomination again.

-The academic community is in agreement that mentoring is an important element of graduate education.
-Mentoring ensures that students are well-trained and socialized in their disciplines.
-In addition, students who are mentored are more productive, more involved in their departments, and more satisfied with their programs.
 The Boise State Graduate College Excellence in Graduate Mentoring Award is designed to recognize and celebrate the considerable efforts of faculty who consistently serve as effective mentors and to encourage and promote a culture of mentorship across the university.

 Each year, the Graduate College will provide two graduate mentoring awards and two honorable mentions.
 Recipients of the graduate mentoring award will each receive an award of $1,000.
-Nominations must be submitted by March 1.

 - Aida Midgett, Department of Counselor Education